DankNTT21/AI-Grid-Pathfinding-Aljun/README.md

     ## Goal
     - Imagine a map made of squares.
 Some squares are blocked (like walls).
 I want a robot to walk from my home (start) to the candy shop (goal) the fastest way.
-    - A* is a smart way to choose which squares to check so the robot doesn't wander around—it's like following a trail that looks promising.
+    - A* is a smart way to choose which squares to check so the robot doesn't wander around.
+It's like following a trail that looks promising.

     ## What we provide here
     - `astar.py` — the algorithm implementation.